Tuesday, June 16, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Zyxel says the new non-PoE XMG1915-10E will be available next month, and the other two PoE switches are slated to ship in Q2 2024.
 They carry the following suggested retail costs:

 While not cheap, they are among the more affordable options.
-The support for PoE++ and near-silent performance, if panned out, never hurt.
+If they pan out, the support for PoE++ and near-silent performance will never hurt.

 That’s my first impressions.